-Deferrence to National Health 0 The resistance of a viel, more remark from a such the second with in Reference to National Health & The maintenance of a risk management framework within Wellbeing Outcome: the Partnership aligns with Outcome 9 (Resources are used effectively and efficiently in the provision of health and social care services).
+Reference to National Health & Wellbeing Outcome: The maintenance of a risk management framework within the Partnership aligns with Outcome 9 (Resources are used effectively and efficiently in the provision of health and social care services).

-Personnel: N/A
+Personnel: None

-Carers: N/A
+Carers: None

-Provider Organisations: N/A
+Provider Organisations: None

-Frovider Organisations.
-IN/A

-Equalities: N/A
+Equalities: None

-Fairer Scotland Compliance: N/A
+Fairer Scotland Compliance: None

-Financial: N/A
+Financial: None

-· manoran

-· · ·

-Legal: N/A
+Legal: None

-Economic Impact: N/A
+Economic Impact: None

-Sustainability: N/A
+Sustainability: None

-Sustainable Procurement and N/A
+Sustainable Procurement and Article 19: None

-Article 19:

-Risk Implications: Risks to the delivery of the Strategic Plan are identified in

-the IJB Risk Register
+Risk Implications: Risks to the delivery of the Strategic Plan are identified in the IJB Risk Register

-1

-Implications for Glasgow City N/A
+Implications for Glasgow City Council: None

-Council:

-Implications for NHS Greater N/A

-Glasgow & Clyde:
+Implications for NHS Greater Glasgow & Clyde: None Claugerr a cryac.

-Glasgow & 1.
-Purpose
+1. Purpose

 - 1.1.
 The purpose of this report is to provide an update to the IJB Finance, Audit and Scrutiny Committee on the IJB Risk Register and to highlight key operational risks being managed in the Glasgow City Health and Social Care Partnership. - 1.2.
-This report covers the review carried out in October 2022 in respect of changes to risk in Quarter 3 (Q3) (1 October 2022 to 31 December 2022).
+This report covers the review carried out in April 2023 in respect of changes to risk in Quarter 4 (Q4) (1 January 2023 to 31 March 2023) and is asking the Committee to note the report and the risks on the register covering Quarter 4.